scohoe/listsky/README.md

 ### GitHub Repository

+**Important:** The repository `https://github.com/scohoe/bluesky-listings` does not exist yet.
+You need to create it first:

 1. Create a new repository on GitHub:
    - Go to [GitHub](https://github.com/) and sign in to your account
    - Click the '+' icon in the top-right corner and select 'New repository'